BartMassey/moodle-hw/README.md

 * `clone-final.py` works directly from the CSV file produced by `geturls.py` to clone projects.

+* `mergegrades.py` can just be used directly as normal on the graded output.

 ## Course / project enrolment workflow

 `bulkenrol.py`, `bulkreg.py`, `groupnames.py`,